-#4 When it is done right POPI compliance saves you money
+#4 When it is done right POPIA compliance saves you money

 We don’t believe in compliance for compliance’s sake.
-POPI compliance projects should lead to a reduction in operational costs.
+POPIA compliance projects should lead to a reduction in operational costs.

 Investigations into information governance often reveal inefficient processes and systems, badly designed forms lead to data quality problems, data quality problems keep the call centre busy…you catch my drift?

-Fixing that should be the priority – POPI compliance is just an added bonus.
+Fixing that should be the priority – POPIA compliance is just an added bonus.

 #5 Legal compliance

 Achieving legal compliance brings with it a reduction in the risks of restrictions on processing activities, fines and lawsuits.
 POPIA will establish a new Information Regulator who will have wide ranging powers to prohibit the processing of PI which it deems unlawful.